GenPare/genpare-frontend/README.md

 # GenPare: Frontend

-Welcome to the Frontend-Repository of [GenPare](https://genpare.de)!
-If you want to set up the Angular-Application locally, the following steps will help you.
+Welcome to the Frontend-Repository of GenPare!
+If you want to set up the Angular-Application in development configuration locally, the following steps will help you.

 ## Option 1: Build a docker-image